We review The Savoy and discover designer dreams, stellar service, and the world’s best vegetarian sausage

 We opted for an Edwardian-style Luxury King room which was totally gorgeous.
 From the ornate curtains to the wooden writing desk, and the wonderful art throughout, every time we returned to the space was a pleasure.

 The bathroom was decked out entirely in marble and each comes with a range of toiletries from one of our fave brands: Penhaligon’s.
-There was no fan in the bathroom, which was a bit surprising, and every time we bathed or showered, we had to de-mist it ourselves.
+There was no fan in the bathroom, which was a bit surprising, and every time we bathed or showered, we had to de-mist the mirror ourselves.
 Also, the two robes almost looked like different brands, one fresh and soft and the other well-worn.
 At a luxury property such as this, I think it’s important to offer similar amenities plus two size options would be good too.

 Another small point I was surprised to find was peeling wallpaper in the hallways, not a big thing, but again, at such a fine establishment it’s little details like this that can make a big difference.